Rau’Shee Warren Bio

 Rau’Shee Warren Career

 Warren made his professional debut on November 9, 2012, winning a four-round unanimous decision over Luis Rivera.
-He quickly established himself with a strong start, winning thirteen of his first fourteen fights.
-His early professional years were marked by steady progress and gaining experience in the bantamweight division.
+He quickly established himself as a busy, technically sound bantamweight, winning thirteen of his first fourteen fights and outpointing a series of seasoned opponents.
+The lone blemish in that stretch was a three-round no contest against Javier Gallo on December 12, 2014.

 Notable Events and Milestones